 My choice would be (b).

-So, I was there once – in limbo, in a pitch black, cold, singular silent abysm, beyond dark, completely black.
+So, I was there once – in limbo, in a pitch black, cold, singular silent abyss.
 I try to open my eyes: nothing.
-I try to move my arms, my legs nothing responds.
+I try to move my arms and my legs but nothing responds.
 And then I saw the light and am once again with the living now.

 - … before Abraham came to be, I AM. (tvaraj2inspirations.wordpress.com)